thomasjungblut/tjungblut-math/README.md

 Benchmarks
 -------

-You may want to see a Caliper benchmark result of comparing matrix multiplications of square matrices using GPU (JCUDA)/ JBLAS (lapack lite)/ Java implementations:
+You may want to see a Caliper benchmark result of comparing matrix multiplications of square matrices using GPU (JCUDA)/ JBLAS (lapack lite)/ Java implementations on windows:

 ```
    n    type          us linear runtime